mysterycodesociety/sheql-start/set_up.md

   rake db:create_migration: Will create a migration
 ```

+*If you get a warning about unresolved specs run `bundle clean --force` to cleanup any unneeded gems*

-Test postgres is working.
+Test postgres is working with the password given to you by the instructor.

 ```
- $ psql
+ $ psql -U postgres
- ubuntu=#
+ postgres=#

 ```

 Type `\q` to quit postgres.

+Add the username and password given to you by the instructor to the database.yml file.

-Set up postgres for Cloud9.
+Set up postgres for MCS database.
 (Only needs to happen once.)

 ```
-  $ rake db:setupC9
+  $ rake db:setupMCS
 ```